 Research shows that people can spend the first few weeks or months of retirement enjoying a well-deserved break from working life – only to become bored and restless after that initial period has passed.

-To make sure you maintain a sense of purpose throughout retirement, it can be a good idea to work out what you plan to do with your time early on.
+To maintain a sense of purpose throughout retirement, it can be helpful to work out what you plan to do with your time early on.

-For example, will you be helping out with the grandkids, looking to start your own business, or learning some new skills?
-Perhaps you’ll be dedicating more time to your health and fitness, or exploring activities you’re passionate about.
+For example, will you be helping with the grandkids, starting your own business, or learning some new skills?
+Perhaps you’ll be dedicating more time to health and fitness or activities you’re passionate about.

-Maybe you could start by thinking about what you do with time off work at the moment.
+Maybe start by thinking about what you currently do with time off work.
 What would you normally do in a typical week off?
 Do you usually find that you’re bored and ready to get back to work by the end?
-If so, you’ll probably need a plan in place before you’d be ready to fully retire.
+If so, you’ll probably need a plan in place before you’re ready to fully retire.

-Generally speaking, it can be useful to over-plan rather than under-plan, so that you always have something to keep you busy should you want it.
+Generally, it can be useful to over-plan rather than under-plan, so that you always have something to keep you busy should you need it.
 Remember, you can just as easily cancel plans if you need some downtime.

-If you’re unsure how you want to spend your retirement, or even whether you’ll enjoy the things you plan for yourself, it’s worth giving yourself some different options.
-That way, if your initial plan doesn’t work out, you’ll have something else to focus on.
+If you’re unsure how you’d like to spend retirement, or even whether you’ll enjoy the things you plan, it’s worth giving yourself some different options.
+That way, if your initial idea doesn’t work out, you’ll have something else to focus on.

-For some ideas of fun ways to fill your time and meet new people, check out the hobbies and activities section of our website.
+For some ideas of fun ways to fill your time and meet new people, check out our hobbies and activities section.

 3. Am I happy with my life right now?